itsDV7/Everything-Image-Manipulation/ReadME.md

 # Team 4

 We are on `Github` now!
-The files we have developed for this Hackathon are stored, managed, tracked and updated through this repository.
+The files we have developed for this Hackathon are stored, managed, tracked and updated through this repository

 ## Authors